 In my previous post, I told you some stories about the circuitous travels of baseball equipment from American outfields into the heart of one of the poorest African townships.
 The longest and most circuitous route yet was traveled by the last batch I sent, the one that arrived in Johannesburg just a few weeks ago.
 Its a story that brings compassion and serendipity together.

-I’ve said this about my Kilimanjaro Climb*, and the same is true for how we’ve been able to get baseball equipment from the United States into the hands of underprivileged kids in South Africa.
+I've said this about my Kilimanjaro Climb*, and the same is true for how we've been able to get baseball equipment from the United States into the hands of underprivileged kids in South Africa.
+If money was no issue, we would just gather donations and second hand equipment and ship it to Johannesburg.
+Done and dusted, destination reached.
+But then there wouldn't be a story to tell.

 I’ve told you about what we’ve accomplished so far with Alexandra Baseball, which mainly meant getting more equipment.
 I’ve also written about the upcoming Funfest in Alexandra where we’ll ...